tony-aw/tinycodet/README.md

 # 11 Compatibility with other R packages

 The `stringi` R package has the `%s+%` and `%s*%` operators.
-They do exactly the same things as in `tinyoperators`, and so the masking of these functions can safely be ignored.
-I also made sure not to name any of the operators in `tinyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.
+They do exactly the same things as in `tinyoperations`, and so the masking of these functions can safely be ignored.
+I also made sure not to name any of the operators in `tinyoperations` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.

-The `import` R package provides somewhat similar capabilities to the `tinyoperators` import management system, but it’s still different.
-The `tinyoperators` import system focuses more on exposing infix operators to the current environment, and allowing multiple related packages to be loaded under the same alias and exposing infix operators, both of which the `import` package does not really provide (as far as I know).
-Strictly speaking there is no incompatibility between `tinyoperators` and `import`.
+The `import` R package provides somewhat similar capabilities to the `tinyoperations` import management system, but it’s still different.
+The `tinyoperations` import system focuses more on exposing infix operators to the current environment, loading a package + its foreign exports in an alias, and allowing multiple related packages to be loaded under the same alias; the `import` package does not really provide these functionality directly (as far as I know).
+Strictly speaking there is no incompatibility between `tinyoperations` and `import`.
 You can safely use both implementations of the import system, if you wish.